User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Propagator scratch file

 \section{Propagator scratch file}

 \mylabel{CommIII:iscru}

-All the propagators have options to save energy-independent matrices on a scratch file to save computation at subsequent energies.
-If $\inpitem{ISCRU} > 0$, this save file is created on unit \iounit{ISCRU} and used for any subsequent energies.
+All the propagators have options to save some information between propagations on a scratch file.
+If $\inpitem{ISCRU} > 0$, this file is created on unit \iounit{ISCRU}.
 It can be large.

+The propagator scratch file has two purposes.
+The first is to store energy-independent information from the first propagation for each $J_{\rm tot}$ and symmetry block to use at subsequent energies.
+The information includes the values of $R$ at which interaction matrices are evaluated, the interaction matrices themselves, and (for adiabatic propagators) their eigenvectors.
 This option saves CPU time at the expense of disc I/O. It is often advantageous for the LDMD, LDMA, AIRY, RMAT and VIVS propagators if \inpitem{NNRG} is not 1, but for the DV and LDJ propagators it does not usually save resources overall unless the interaction potential itself is very expensive to evaluate.
-This is particularly true on machines where the discs are accessed over a network.
+This is particularly true on machines where the scratch file is accessed over a network.
 Note, however, that $\inpitem{ISCRU} > 0$ may save considerable time for single-channel IOS cases with the LDMD propagator, since the computer time for these is often dominated by potential evaluations.

-For the AIRY propagator, the option $\inpitem{ISCRU} > 0$ also ensures that the steps taken by the adaptive step-size algorithm are identical at subsequent energies to those at the first energy.
+For the special case of the AIRY propagator, the option $\inpitem{ISCRU} > 0$ also ensures that the steps taken by the adaptive step-size algorithm are identical for subsequent propagations to those at the first energy and EFV set (which is typically the one corresponding to \inpitem{FLDMAX} when locating bound states as a function of field, and \inpitem{FLDMIN} otherwise).
 This may be useful in reducing step-size noise, as described on p.\ \pageref{ss-noise}.
+From version 2022.0 onwards, if there are multiple EFV sets and multiple energies, a second scratch file is created on unit $\iounit{ISCRU}+1$ to save just the values of $R$.
+If there are multiple EFV sets but only a single energy (or, for \FIELD, also for multiple energies), the values of $R$ alone are saved on unit \iounit{ISCRU}.

 \cbcolor{\mcol}\cbstart For the special case of \MOLSCAT\ calculations for a single value of \var{JTOT} and \var{IBLOCK} and a single set of EFVs, the \iounit{ISCRU} file from one run may be used as input for the next run at a different set of energies.
 The routine \file{mol.driver.f} must first be recompiled with a different \code{OPEN} statement for unit \iounit{ISCRU}, which must omit the specification \code{STATUS='SCRATCH'}.
 The relevant lines of code are currently commented out in \file{mol.driver.f}.
 The first run then produces a file on unit \iounit{ISCRU} that is preserved.
 In subsequent runs, \inpitem{ISCRU} should be set negative; the program then expects to find the file from the first run on unit $|\inpitem{ISCRU}|$.
 It reads the header on this file to check that it contains valid information, and then proceeds with ``subsequent energy" calculations for all the energies requested. \cbend